terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 # **1 The truth about AI**

-Building successful AI applications requires a basic understanding of AI.
+**I never cease to be amazed by the engineering genius behind AI**.
+That being said, **building successful AI applications requires a basic understanding of what AI really is**.
 - 1.1 AI runs on digital computers
 - 1.2 There is no "I" (intelligence) in AI
 - 1.3 Falling for AI hype can cost you... dearly